 1. Learning how to eat

 Although dentures are made exactly like your natural teeth, you’ll be frustrated to find out that they don’t seem to fit in.
 During the first few days or weeks, the false teeth may drop off accidentally while chewing.
 You may also find hard time chewing raw vegetables, dense meats and sticky foods.
 As much as possible, avoid using your front teeth for biting or tearing foods.
-People who have had Dentures in Forth Worth are recommended to use their premolars and canines for eating initially.
+People who have had Dentures in Warren NJ are recommended to use their premolars and canines for eating initially.
 When eating, it will help if you chew the food on both sides to avoid putting too much pressure on your dentures.

 2. Learning how to speak